LemonProg/Valorant-InstaLocker/README.md

 ## Program is not affliated with Riot Games
 ## Dont be Afraid "Riot Vanguard" will not detect it, the app just Emulate your mouse !
-## Features

-- Instalock before other People
-- Adaptive Resolution
-- Easy Download and Instalation
-- Very Simple to use

 ## Some Fix about Windows Security